 So, in these cases retourner is usually about going back somewhere, or returning somewhere.

-See also Agreeing past participle with subject's gender and number with (+ être) verbs in Le Passé Composé
+See also Agreeing past participle with subject's gender and number with (+ être) verbs in the compound past in French (Le Passé Composé)

 Retourner means to go back / home whereas revenir means to come back.

 = to turn [something] inside out = to turn [something] back to front